 Handout for Adam:

-The project that we are participating in is part of a graduate course in UC Berkeley that attempt to explore different areas where existing technology can be modified to assist disabled people—access and usage—in the Computer Science Field.
-The class has broken to few sub-groups one of which Andy (a Ph.D. candidate, Computer Science) and Safi (undergraduate, Public Policy and Disability) are collecting data and experimenting with some software.
+The project in which we are participating is part of a graduate course in UC Berkeley that studies assistive technologies for disabled people.
+We have broken into project groups to study how a particular new technology may prove useful.
+Our group, made up of Andy (a Ph.D. candidate, Computer Science) and Safi (undergraduate, Public Policy and Disability), iscollecting data and experimenting with new software for improving navigation in word processor.
 It is important for us, the authors of this project, to have the nature of the proposed modifications unknown to the participants until the time of the actual experiments.
-Additionally, we would like to collect some biomedical background—which will remain absolutely confidential—in order to compare and contrast it with the results of these experiments.
-This project has six similar, yet not identical, parts and could take between 2-3 minutes and up to 10 minutes each.
-It is not a contest ample we are anticipating, beforehand, significant variations between different volunteers, as well as differences within the individual’s own various tasks.
-Such experiments if done in a natural setting could bring valuable information that can later utilized to make important changes in existing products, which are not currently catered to disabled people, or even to incorporate some of these ideas in the original research and development of new products.
-We would like to emphasize that this experiment should be approached at as a fun activity and a contributing effort.
-We, Andy and Safi, offers our cooperation and respect to the volunteers for this project and have no doubts that at the end of it, the participants will look at it with fond memories and sense of pride and accomplishment.
-The following is some clarifications for the biographical questionnaire: Each question might broken into smaller different categories.
+Additionally, we would like to collect some biographical background—which will remain absolutely confidential—in order to compare and contrast it with the results of these experiments.
+This project has six similar, yet not identical, parts and could take between 2-3 minutes and up to 10 minutes each, after an initial voice recognition training period of up to 30 minutes (if necessary).
+It is not a contest; we are anticipating significant variations between different volunteers, as well as differences within the individual’s own various tasksWe would like to emphasize that this experiment should be approached at as a fun activity and a contributing effort.

+The followingare some clarifications for the biographical questionnaire: Each question might broken into smaller different categories.
 Please answer each category to the best of your knowledge.
 If you have no information for some of these categories please indicate it with N/A (= not applicable).
 In addition to these direct and specific questions, please feel free to voice your opinion about related aspects of the specific question, as well as the more general idea.
-If you refer to a specific question please indicate it with the assigned No. of the appropriate section next to your answer.
-At any time during this questionnaire task feel free to stop and think, to refresh your memory or to take a break.
-If you feel too anxious, distracted or distraught during any portion of this project do not force yourself against your own will to continue or complete this project.
-You can always restart at a later time!
-Thank you and good lack.
+If you refer to a specific question please indicate it with the assigned number of the appropriate section next to your answer.

+Thank you and good luck.

 Andy, the following is my contribution.
 The suggestion in bold fonts and inside [brackets] I feel strongly about.
 The italic comments are to your consideration.
 Safi